Auma Obama: Humanitarian commitment

+In 2010, the Jacobs Foundation’s board of trustees has appointed her as a new member.
+This foundation (the 1st wealthiest Swiss charitable organization), with its registered office in Zürich, provides funding and support worldwide and has an annual funding budget amounting to approximately CHF 35 million ($33.66 million in 2010) for projects benefiting young people and their integration into society.

 Other considerations

+Obama attended Barack Obama's, her half-brother's, inaugurations to the Senate and the presidency, in 2005 and 2009, respectively.

 In 2011, Obama was interviewed for Turk Pipkin's documentary Building Hope and was the subject of a German documentary film The Education of Auma Obama.
 In 2017, Obama was honoured with the fourth International TÜV Rheinland Global Compact Award in Cologne.
 At the award ceremony, she received a specially made bronze sculpture Der Griff nach den Sternen (Reaching for the stars) by artist Hannes Helmke.
 Obama is the author of the book And Then Life Happens, released in 2012 by St. Martin's Press.

 Obama is a member of the World Future Council.
 She is also a member of the board of trustees of the Germany Reading Foundation, as well as a member of the advisory board of the Bayreuth Academy of Advanced African Studies at the University of Bayreuth.
 She serves on the council of the Kilimanjaro Initiative in Nairobi.
 Since 2014, Dr. Obama has been the patron of the International Storymoja Festivals in Kenya.
 She is also the initiator of the Sauti Kuu Act Now Awards.